Mezie-Gift/pythonAndDevops/README.md

 # Python and DevOps Projects

 Welcome to the `pythonAndDevops` repository!
 This repository serves as a collection of Python and DevOps-related projects, showcasing tools, scripts, and applications built to solve real-world problems or enhance development workflows.
 Each project is contained in its own folder with dedicated documentation.
+Some of these projects were built as a sample solution to the [project tasks](https://roadmap.sh/projects) of [roadmap.sh](https://roadmap.sh)

 ## Table of Contents
 - [Overview](#overview)